bbauska/LFS173x/README.md

 regulators certifying the operation of the device, and hence the validity of the issued verifiable credentials.

-## Ledgers and Verifiable Credential Formats in an Aries Ecosystem {#ledgers-and-verifiable-credential-formats-in-an-aries-ecosystem .unnumbered}
+## Ledgers and Verifiable Credential Formats in an Aries Ecosystem

 The vast majority of Aries agents connect with a public ledger (and sometimes several) to read and write the data necessary to share